Radcliffe & Maconie: History

 Mark Radcliffe had previously broadcast a solo show on Radio 2 from June 2004 after transferring from BBC Radio 1 the previous March, whilst Maconie had also broadcast various shows for the network as well as 6 Music.

 The Radio 2 show was broadcast four nights a week (Monday to Thursday) until 8 April 2010, when the Thursday night show was given over to In Concert, a music programme featuring repeats of old live concerts.
-This was carried out as a response to the BBC Trust, who dictated that Radio 2 must feature more live music.
+This was carried out as a response to the BBC Trust, which dictated that Radio 2 must feature more live music.
 Radio 2 controller Bob Shennan made the decision to cut one of Radcliffe & Maconie's shows in order to make way for the repeats featured within 'In Concert'.

-On 1 February 2011 it was announced that the pair were to move to BBC Radio 6 Music to present a weekday show, starting on 4 April.
+On 1 February 2011, it was announced that the pair were to move to BBC Radio 6 Music to present a weekday show, starting on 4 April.
 The final show on Radio 2 was broadcast on 23 March and featured live music from Manic Street Preachers.
 The BBC Radio 6 Music weekday show ran from 4 April 2011 until 21 December 2018.
 Radcliffe took a break from broadcasting in early October 2018 after he had announced he was receiving treatment for cancer.
-The final weekday show was presented by Maconie only, although Radcliffe made a short appearance announcing that he would be returning in February 2019 to re-join Maconie on the new weekend breakfast show which began on 12 January.
+The final weekday show was presented by Maconie only, although Radcliffe made a short appearance announcing that he would be returning in February 2019 to re-join Maconie on the new weekend breakfast show, which began on 12 January.